ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

     -   In the interpreter, each execution context has its own variables object.
 It holds the variables, functions, and parameters available within it.
 Each execution context can also access its parent's variables object.
     -   Functions in JavaScript are said to have lexical scope.
 They are linked to the object they were defined within.
         *   Children can ask the parents for information in their variables but the parents cannot get variables from their children.
 Each child will get the same answer from the parent.
+*   Understanding Errors
+    -   If a JavaScript statement generates an error, then it throws an exception.
+At that point, the interpreter stops and looks for exception handling code.
+If you are anticipating that something in your code may cause an error, you can use a set of statements to handle the error.
 *